sanlocoz/cross-section/README.md

 	3.6.
 Drag .scr file from output_scr file to AutoCAD and you will get thousands of existing and planned cross-sections.

 ## Sample output
+This is the final result of the automation using Python programming:<br>

 <img src="img/9.PNG" alt="cross section" width="600"/>